-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members Report.
+The activities of the College, together with the factors likely to affect its future development and performance are set out in the Members' Report.
 The financial position of the College, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying Notes.
+To support decision-making, a reforecast of the 2022/23 financial year was presented to the Board in conjunction with a detailed summary of our going concern situation.